9 Great Gadgets to Simplify Your Life

 Got more devices than room for plugs?
 The RCA Wall Plate Charger ($20) turns any standard home AC power outlet into two USB charging outlets and a single standard outlet.
 It's as easy as plugging in the charger.
 At just $20, you can save yourself the hassle of not having an open USB port handy on your computer or having to turn it on to charge your iPod, phone, tablet, or more.

 The latest trend in new tech devices?
-Monitors that will help you manage every health metric you can imagine from your weight to your blood pressure to your daily activity level and calorie intake.
-What sets the Basis Band (price to be announced) apart from the rest is that, beyond measuring calories burned and tracking sleep patterns, it also to monitors your heart rate, and it’s the most complete health monitor we’ve seen to date.
-Heart-rate monitoring means it is able to produce more accurate metrics than ever; for instance, using just traditional sensors if you were still in bed it may take you as sleeping, but using your heart rate you can be still and it will recognize if you are still awake.
+Monitors that will help you manage every health metric you can imagine, from your weight to your blood pressure to your daily activity level and calorie intake.
+What sets the Basis Band (price to be announced) apart from the rest is that, beyond measuring calories burned and tracking sleep patterns, it also monitors your heart rate, and it’s the most complete health monitor we’ve seen to date.
+Heart-rate monitoring means it is able to produce more accurate metrics than ever.
+For instance, if you are lying in bed, traditional sensors might assume you are sleeping.
+The heart monitor will recognize whether you are still awake.
 Once you’ve started wearing it, you can use Basis’ user-friendly web portal to monitor every stat.